gloveboxes/Introduction-to-Azure-Assistants/demo-1-readme.md

    ![what are all the product types](media/product-types.png)

-1. `Can you show a stacked bar chart of sales of ski related equipment by region.`
+1. `Can you show a stacked bar chart of sales of all skiing related gear by region.`

    ![Can you show a stacked bar chart of sales of ski related equipment by region.](media/ski-related-gear-sales.png)